Request a Police Crash Report from DMV

-- A driver, injured person, property owner, passenger, or vehicle owner
+- Driver, injured person, property owner, passenger, or vehicle owner

-- A personal representative of any person involved (e.g., conservator, executor)
+- Personal representative of any person involved (e.g., conservator, executor)

-- A parent or legal guardian of a minor (18 years old or younger)
+- Parent or legal guardian of a minor (under age 18)

-- A person with written permission of an individual directly injured in the crash
+- Person with written permission of an individual directly injured in the crash

 Persons not involved in the crash:

 In accordance with § 46.2-379 of the Code of Virginia, DMV may disclose the following information, if available, from a police crash report (FR300P) on request of any person allowed under another federal or state law to obtain such information.